RosNaviGator/Kronecker-based-CS-recovery/README.md

 ### MATLAB content

-You need to have MATLAB installed: `debugMATLAB`, `hadizandMATLAB` are stand-alone-content directories, just set MATLAB working directory to the one you want to run.
+You need to have MATLAB installed: `matlabDir` is a stand-alone-content directory, just set MATLAB working directory to the it.
 - Version: original code was written in 2008, I used it in 2024, no compatibility issues to this day.
-- `wmpdictionary` is obsolete, will be soon replaced by `sensingDictionary`
+- Mathworks website info: `wmpdictionary` is obsolete, will be soon replaced by `sensingDictionary`

 ---